Cloud7050/ff-mine/docs/guides/arr/leviathan.md

 Cannot be stunned, but can be slowed.

 - Hydro Shot: Leaves a light blue circle on the ground that inflicts a 9s uncleansable DoT (Dropsy).
 Starts to spam this if not killed in time
-- Stun Shot: Inflicts 30s of paralysis on a target.
+- Stun Shot: Paralyses a target for 30s.
 Used once in a while

 Wavetooth Sahagin: